wnewell/tech_talks/README.md

-# tech_talks
+# tech talks
-Calendar and repository for Open Target Tech Talks
+Calendar and repository for the Open Target Tech Talks

+The calendar is available here:
+Please contribute any supporting material in this repo